Skip to content

 Israel

-The Israeli Air Force struck Bandar Anzali, a port on Iran's Caspian Sea coast, destroying one corvette, four missile boats, auxiliary vessels, a command centre, and a shipyard 1.
-It was the first IDF operation on the Caspian.
-Bandar Anzali houses Iran's northern naval fleet and is the primary terminal for Caspian maritime trade with Russia.
-Israel Hayom, citing IDF assessments, reported that cargo ships running between Anzali and the Russian port of Astrakhan routinely disable their tracking systems; Israeli military officials characterised the route as a corridor for weapons transfers between Tehran and Moscow 2.
+The Israeli Air Force struck Bandar Anzali, a port on Iran's Caspian Sea coast, destroying one corvette, four missile boats, auxiliary vessels, a command centre, and a shipyard.
+It was the first IDF operation on the Caspian Sea.
+Bandar Anzali houses Iran's northern naval fleet and serves as the primary terminal for Caspian maritime trade with Russia.
+According to Israel Hayom, citing IDF assessments, cargo ships running between Anzali and the Russian port of Astrakhan routinely disable tracking systems.
+Israeli military officials characterised the route as a corridor for weapons transfers between Tehran and Moscow.

 Nineteen days into the campaign, the Defence Department requested four times its original estimate — enough for roughly 140 more days at the current burn rate.